 FBI database on officers killed in the line of duty: 59 in 2014

-I'm not exactly an innocent person when it comes to guns, gun violence, and self defense.
+I'm not exactly an inexperienced person when it comes to guns, gun violence, and self defense.
 This isn't a theoretical exercise for me.
-My Father was a WWII Veteran, and he taught me to shoot as a teen.
+My Father was a WWII Veteran and he taught me to shoot as a teen.
 In the military I could disassemble and reassemble rifles and handguns, blindfolded, even though I was in communications.
 I was not in combat, thankfully.
-I was placed in an area where I had to be prepared to defend my life and others.
+I was placed in an area where I had to be prepared to defend my life and others, so was given Black Arts training for hand to hand combat - real stuff.
+I trained on the Glock handgun with the police last year.
 I have also hidden a drug dealer in a neighborhood, in plain sight, when someone was driving around trying to shoot him.
-My son was shot in St. Louis.
+My son was shot while driving the streets in St. Louis (is fine).

 No single method of self-defense is guaranteed perfect for every self-defense situation, but my preference is martial arts, because you don't have to go get the gun, unlock it, load it, take the safety off, and aim it, while someone shoots you over and over.
-I was taught martial arts in the Navy by a Marine Sergeant: Black Arts.
-I don't put any stock in being a "tough guy," and don't want the reputation or encounters.
-But all you have to do with martial arts is do it immediately, and while the bad guy may shoot you, the odds are he will likely leave dead while you will go to the hospital and survive.
-But realistically, odds are the goal of someone who breaks in, or confronts you on the street is to steal something and get away without conflict with anyone.
+Realistically, odds are the goal of someone who breaks in, or confronts you on the street is to steal something and get away without conflict with anyone.
 Getting away from dangerous people is almost always the best option.
 Run and hide, and you will more likely live.
-Stand your ground and protect things that can be replace, and you risk your life.
+Stand your ground and protect things that can be replaced, and you risk your life.
 Life can't be replaced.
 Not ever.